wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-privileged-identity-management-security-wizard.md

 Select the roles that these settings will be applied to.
 Click **OK**.

-> [AZURE.WARNING] If is important, at this time, that you have more than one security administrator, because if that one security administrator is not set to permanent and the role assignment expires, and you don’t have MFA set up for that user, the user will not be able to administer PIM at all.
+> [AZURE.WARNING] If is important, at this time, that you have more than one security administrator, because if that one security administrator is not set to permanent and the role assignment expires, and you <!-- deleted by customization don't --><!-- keep by customization: begin --> don’t <!-- keep by customization: end --> have MFA set up for that user, the user will not be able to administer PIM at all.

 Click the **OK** button.
 When you are finished.